Tilan80/PasswordManager/README.md

 4. Run the command `wails dev`.

 ## Issue
+Most of the important and "should change" code is in the files:
+  Frontend:
+  1. `/frontend/src/components/Login.vue`
+  2. `/frontend/src/App.vue`

+  Backend:
+  1. `main.go`
+  2. `app.go`
+  3. `dbmanage.go`

 I am currently facing an issue connecting the backend and frontend, specifically in using backend functions in Vue.
 The problem is highlighted in the `/frontend/src/components/Login.vue` file.
 I am attempting to call the `CheckKey` function when a button is pressed.